 Education and Experience:

-- Graduation from high school or GED equivalency.
+- Graduation from an accredited high school or GED Equivalent.

 Knowledge, Skills and Abilities:

-- Possession of or ability to obtain Class “C” Wastewater Certification and a Class “C” Laboratory certification from the Oklahoma Department of Environmental Quality within one (1) of date of hire.
+- Possession of or the ability to obtain Class “C” Wastewater Certification and a Class “C” Wastewater Lab certification from the Oklahoma Department of Environmental Quality within one year of date of hire.